-But what does it have to do with Christianity, you might ask.
-Well, there is already a wide-spread theory amongst astrotheologists, that the tree stars of Orion’s belt are in fact the magi from the Bible – the three wise men that came from the East to announce the birth of the Christ, the personification of the Sun.
+But what does it have to do with Christianity?
+Some believe that the tree stars of Orion’s belt are in fact the magi from the Bible.
+These magi were the three wise men that came from the East to announce the birth of the Christ, the personification of the Sun.
 Personally, I do believe in this theory, but I also believe that there is much more to this.
 So let us move to the interesting stuff.

 The beautiful renaissance painting below was painted in the workshop of Leonardo da Vinci, somewhere between 1510–1515.
 It used to represent John the Baptist, in a typical renaissance style of this period.
-Also, it used to have Christian imagery… Well, apart from the hand gesture that shows hermetic maxim “as above so below”.
-However, some 150 years later, in the 17th century, someone decided to transform John the Baptist into Bacchus.
+Also, it used to have Christian imagery… well, apart from the hand gesture that shows the hermetic maxim “as above so below”.
+However, some 150 years later, in the 17th century, someone transformed John the Baptist into Bacchus.
 Full story here

-But even before the painting was altered, this was not the first time during the renaissance that John the Baptist had some attributes of Bacchus / Dionysus.
+But this was not the first time during the renaissance that John the Baptist had some attributes of Dionysus.
 Sometimes it is just a subtle leopard skin around his waist.
-But even the cave motif is closely related Dionysus worship, as the ancient authors tell us:
+Even the cave motif relates to Dionysus worship, as the ancient authors tell us:

-What you now need to know about the Orion constellation is that it travels from east to west across the sky, marking these two cardinal directions so perfectly that it has been used for navigation for millennia.
-However, the best time to see it in the northern hemisphere is from October to March, as during the summer months, especially during the solstice, it is positioned directly behind the Sun, and therefore invisible to the naked eye.
+The Orion constellation travels from east to west, marking these two cardinal directions so perfectly that it has been used for navigation for millennia.
+However, the best time to see it in the northern hemisphere is from October to March, as during the summer months, especially during the solstice, it is positioned directly behind the Sun.
+In other words, it is invisible to the naked eye.

 During this period, Orion will remain completely invisible, as it will travel across the sky with the Sun.
 During the other three most important celestial events – in winter, spring, and autumn, it will be visible in different parts of the sky.
 Therefore we can say that the summer solstice represents the period of its “resurrection”.